Remotion/ReLambertW.jl/README.md

 [Wright omega function](https://en.wikipedia.org/wiki/Wright_omega_function)

-Julia module to compute real Lambert-W Function also known as product-log.
+Julia module to compute real valued Lambert-W Function also known as product-log.

-This module also includes Wright omega function as well.
+Fast real valued Wright omega function is included as well.

 Lambert W is the solution to the equation  w*exp(w) = x.